ROBROICH/SAP_ODP_ODATA_CLIENT/README.md

 ![ High level architecture]( https://github.com/ROBROICH/SAP_ODP_ODATA_CLIENT/blob/master/HIGH_LEVEL_ARCHITECTURE.PNG)

 # ABAP Core Data Services (CDS) based data provisioning (ABAP CDS based ODP context)
 The data provisioning mechanism used in this tutorial is typically known as SAP BW extractors or SAP BW business content extractors.
-With S/4HANA the extraction technology was updated and utilizes virtual models for data extraction.
+With S/4HANA the extraction technology was updated and utilizes SAP HANA virtual data models for data extraction.
 Some fundamentals regarding ABAP CDS based ODP-extraction is the prerequisite for this tutorial and this wiki and blogs are a good starting point:
 ([Operational Data Provisioning (ODP) and Delta Queue (ODQ)]( https://wiki.scn.sap.com/wiki/pages/viewpage.action?pageId=449284646))

 ([Data Provisioning Supportability of SAP S/4HANA On-Premise Edition 1709